 #3 Better Security

-Improved security is one of the biggest anomaly detection benefits.
+Improved security is one of the biggest benefits of anomaly detection in business.
 It strengthens the security system by detecting unusual behavior, transactions, unauthorized access attempts, and malicious network traffic.
 Improved security prevents fraud, which can not only impact a business’s reputation but also result in loss of sensitive customer information and money.

 #4 Data-Backed Decision-Making